 Study of how corporations account for and present the results of their financial activities.
 Emphasizes accounting for assets, current liabilities, and the related revenue and expenses.
 Provides overview of the four primary financial statements and accompanying notes.
 Prerequisites: BSAD 060, BSAD 061; Business Administration major; Business Administration or Accounting minor; minimum Junior standing.

-Prereqs enforced by the system: BSAD 060 and BSAD 061; BSAD majors, BSAD, ACCT minors; Minimum Junior standing; Required course specific fee of $25; Open to Degree and CDE students
+Prereqs enforced by the system: BSAD 060, BSAD 061; BSAD majors, CSIS majors, BSAD minors or ACCT minors; Minimum Junior standing; Required course specific fee of $25; Open to Degree and CDE students.

 to on Monday and Wednesday

 Note: These dates may change before registration begins.